ScreamingHawk/ScreamingHawk.github.io/_drafts/digital-after-life.md

 **Please please please do not share these phrases!**

 I have set up a wallets for each of the kids with small balances.
-I would like them to have complete access to these accounts as learning experiences.
+I would like them to have complete access to these accounts to do with as they wish.
+It is not a college fund.

 There are a number of documents stored in [Google Drive][1] that point to various online exchanges where crypto is stored.
 I suggest you withdraw the funds as fiat via [EasyCrypto][4] (or some other means).